pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

        repetition, and those who hate repetition
 40. infrastructure architects tend to spend most of their time writing code.
 They are motivated by challenges and impatience – they hate doing the same thing twice

-41. version control facilitates the evolution of infrastructure and also having different versions of its
-    1. creating and destruction of entire Infrastructures becomes more manageable than doing it by hand
-    2. having a /master/ version of configuration files is good, it can be used as a baseline and then adapted to satisfy the needs of other infrastructures
+## Multiple DCs: private and public

+2. Thinking of an infrastructure as a Virtual Machine, rather than a collection of individual hosts
 42. wholistic thinking: the whole DC(s) as a single VM
     1. this is the idea I would like to extend to multiple dcs with different operating models: IaaS, SaaS, PaaS, DBaaS, etc.

+44. centrally managed infra vs self-service infra the article seems to assume that there's a single infra that servres all apps, but today it's easier than ever to provision certain kinds of infra, e.g., vpc, vms, containers, vmis, however a central place for governance (global policies) still has a place as part of the centrally controlled infrastructure

+46. ask questions about exending the ideas here to cover operating in a multi-cloud environment, where the private/on-premise DC is just one of many DCs, and in which each DC has different operational models, e.g., public cloud providers offer different methods of interaction, namely, IaaS, PaaS, SaaS, etc.

+## Configuration Management

 43. convergence vs congruence, declarative vs procedural #cm-burgess
     1. even when you write declarative code, the implementation has to start from a known state, and calculate the sequence of actions to execute, so as a user of the tool, you may not have to write declarative code but as teh developer of the tool you must definitely must

-44. centrally managed infra vs self-service infra the article seems to assume that there's a single infra that servres all apps, but today it's easier than ever to provision certain kinds of infra, e.g., vpc, vms, containers, vmis, however a central place for governance (global policies) still has a place as part of the centrally controlled infrastructure
-45. the paper itself does not seem to be influential, however there are alreay a few ideas that are very popular today, whether or not they became popular due to the paper is unclear
-46. ask questions about exending the ideas here to cover operating in a multi-cloud environment, where the private/on-premise DC is just one of many DCs, and in which each DC has different operational models, e.g., public cloud providers offer different methods of interaction, namely, IaaS, PaaS, SaaS, etc.
-47. Rant about job titles
-    1. I resonate with the following quotes
-    2. add a personal commentary on each quote
+## Ownership, central teams, autonomy and duplication of effort

 48. finding principles to determine the ownership of specific infrastructure resources
     1. i find it difficult to tradeoff the benefits of autonomous decentralized teams and the duplication of effort it produces
     2. i would like to find some principles that help guide the decision on when to consolidate multiple distinct solutions to the same problem into a centralized standardized approach

-## Outline

-1. Systems infrastructure: somehow the network is taken for granted, there's almost no mention of the network setup
-2. Thinking of an infrastructure as a Virtual Machine, rather than a collection of individual hosts
-3. Although the components of an infrastructure are more or less standard, professional architects tend to arrange them in radically different ways

 ## Diagrams